 100% of the assessment is from the internally assessed and externally quality assured portfolio of evidence.

-To achieve the NCFE Level 3 in Creative Media suite, learners must successfully demonstrate their achievement of all learning outcomes of the units as detailed in the qualification specification.
+To achieve the NCFE Level 3 in Creative Media suite, students must successfully demonstrate their achievement of all learning outcomes of the units as detailed in the qualification specification.

 NCFE Level 3 Extended Diploma in Creative Media